Social value of work. Human values in social psychology

 “I am better than others because I have more abilities.”

-These thought patterns are wrong.
+These thinking patterns are wrong.
 All people are equally valuable.
-Without realizing this fact, it is impossible to form a healthy sense of self-worth.
+Without realizing this fact, it is impossible to develop a healthy sense of self-worth.
 We deserve love and recognition no more and no less than any other person.

-Think back to the messages that society broadcast as you grew older.
-"Get good grades, win competitions, show your talents and prove that you are special."
-When we don't get recognition, don't excel in sports, or don't meet the accepted beauty standard, we feel inferior to others.
-We seem to be missing something.
+Think about the messages society conveyed as you grew up.
+“Get good grades, win competitions, show off your talents and prove that you are special.”
+When we don't receive recognition, don't excel at sports, or don't meet the accepted standard of beauty, we feel inferior.
+It seems like we're missing something.
 But this is an illusion.
-Healthy self-esteem involves the realization that we are all unique, but no one is special.
-Nobody is better than the rest.
-No one ran first to the final destination.
+Healthy self-esteem involves recognizing that we are all unique, but no one is special.
+No one is better than the rest.
+No one reached the final destination first.

-Comparison, arrogance and self-abasement have never helped anyone.
+Comparison, arrogance and self-deprecation have never helped anyone

-Avoid being the victim and feeling privileged.
-No one will give us a sense of self-worth, only we can do it ourselves.
-If we wait for praise for work and hope that the next achievement will help increase self-esteem, we are left with nothing.
-No matter how successful we are in life, it does not make us more important and valuable than others.
+Avoid being a victim and feeling privileged.
+No one can give us a sense of self-worth, only we can do it ourselves.
+If we expect praise for our work and hope that the next achievement will help increase our self-esteem, we are left with nothing.
+No matter how successful we are in life, it does not make us more important or valuable than others.

-Comparison, arrogance and self-deprecation have not helped anyone yet.
-We always feel like we're not successful enough and we don't have enough.
-In the end, this leads to sobering questions.
+Comparison, arrogance and self-deprecation have never helped anyone.
+We always feel like we are not successful enough and don’t have enough.
+This ultimately leads to sobering questions.
 Why don't what I do and what others think of me make me happy?
 Why am I trying to please everyone?

-Finding answers is a difficult path, but it's worth going through.
-Perhaps in the end we will find a child inside us who appreciates himself for who he is.
-This part of our personality has fallen into hibernation and is waiting to be found and recognized again.
+Finding answers is a difficult path, but it is worth going through.
+Perhaps we will eventually find the child within us who appreciates himself for who he is.
+This is a part of our personality that has gone dormant and is waiting to be found and recognized again.
 We are all unique and important.
 This value is given to us by birthright.
 Believe it.

 about the author